juanpabloinformatica/dsa/notes/steps.md

   the debugging will be good for checking the stack

 - Once i implement every dsa

+  - In c and them c++ in a oop approach

 - I will jump to solve some problems
   - leetcode